Smoothness-Adaptive Contextual Bandits: Impossibility of Costless Adaptation to Smoothness

 \section{Impossibility of Costless Adaptation to Smoothness}

 In this section, we discuss the possibility of adapting to the smoothness of payoff functions.
-The objective we consider is to design policies that are smoothness-adaptive (see Definition~\ref{def:adaptivity}), that is, achieve the rate of convergence detailed in \eqref{eq:opt_rate} without prior knowledge of the best smoothness parameter $\beta$ that characterizes all the payoff functions $\left\{f_k\right\}$.
+The objective we consider is to design policies that are smoothness adaptive (see Definition~\ref{def:adaptivity}), that is, that achieve the rate of convergence detailed in \eqref{eq:opt_rate} without prior knowledge of the smoothness parameter $\beta$ that characterizes the payoff functions $\left\{f_k\right\}$.
 Our first key result, however, shows that this is impossible.